Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Necessary documents and information

 The other details you will be asked to provide vary depending on the card and whether you choose a business liability or personal liability option.
-But generally you will need to provide:
+Generally, you need to provide:

 - Contact details.
 Contact details for you and/or your business.